-Selma Blair & Sarah Michelle Gellar's Friendship Is The True Lasting Legacy Of 'Cruel Intentions'
+Selma Blair & Sarah Michelle Gellar Revealed The Unexpected Lasting Legacy Of 'Cruel Intentions'

 Cruel Intentions celebrated its 20th anniversary on March 5, 2019, but the enduring legacy of the film can actually be found in an off-screen friendship.
 In honor of the movie's milestone, two of its stars, Sarah Michelle Gellar and Selma Blair, opened up about filming the 1999 classic, and the timeless bond they formed because of it in a new interview with Entertainment Weekly.
 Blair and Gellar's friendship is the legacy of Cruel Intentions, and it has taken on a whole new meaning since Blair's multiple sclerosis diagnosis.